ESlenders/eslenders.github.io/_pages/about.md

 {::options parse_block_html="true" /}

 Welcome to my personal website.
 I'm a postdoctoral researcher in the Molecular Microscopy and Spectroscopy group of Dr. Giuseppe Vicidomini at the Italian Institute of Technology in Genoa, Italy.
-My research interests include the theoretical design and experimental validation of optical microscopy tools such as multiphoton image scanning microscopy and fluorescence correlation spectroscopy.
+My research interests include the theoretical design and experimental validation of optical microscopy and spectroscopy tools such as multiphoton image scanning microscopy and fluorescence correlation spectroscopy.
 <body align="justify">